Our helipad

 Hearing from local people – come and meet the major trauma team

 We want to continue to involve local residents in the work of our helipad and Major Trauma Centre.
-We are setting up regular sessions to share updates and hear your views.
+We have set up regular sessions to share updates and hear your views.

-Please check this page for dates of upcoming meetings and joining details.
+Please continue to check this page for dates of future meetings and how to join.